nicojs/typed-html/readme.md

 }
 ```

-Although we're configuring the compiler to use [React](https://facebook.github.io/react), this is not used at all.
+Although we're configuring the compiler to use [React](https://facebook.github.io/react), this is not what is being used.
 Instead, we redirect all jsx element to typed-html's `elements.createElement`.

 Now create a \*.ts**x** file.
 For example: `example.tsx` with the following content: